Table of Contents

 If you need help getting an exemption, Ownwell can help you learn what homestead exemptions you qualify for.
 We’ll help you file the application and go after any refunds you may be due.

 Concerned about reapplying?
-We also monitor your exemption status so your tax bill stays low.
+We also monitor your exemption status to keep your tax bill low.
 And if we can’t find any savings, we don’t charge you.

 Visit our website and start saving today!